TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/Frontend.rst

    Please also note that the additional fields provided by the "filemetadata" extension are not listed as properties when you use :code:`<f:debug>` on a :code:`\TYPO3\CMS\Core\Resource\FileReference` object.

-*Note:* Some metadata fields, like title and description, can be entered either in the referenced file itself or in the reference or both.
-TYPO3 automatically merges both sources when you access originalResource in Fluid.
+*Note:* Some metadata fields, like title and description, can be entered either in the referenced file itself or in the reference or both. `TYPO3`:pn: automatically merges both sources when you access originalResource in `Fluid`:pn:.
 So `originalResource` returns the merged value.
 Values which are entered in the reference will override values from the file itself.

 .. _fal-using-fal-frontend-fluid-fluidtemplate: